jmakhlouta-lovepop/zip-prefix-by-state/README.md

 Running the simple script yields a json document at `~/output/zip-prefix-by-state.json`.

-The data is sourced from an underlying NPM module that formats a state-to-zip-prefix mapping.
+The data is sourced from an underlying NPM module that relates zip prefixes to their corresponding states and cities.
 That project claims to use https://en.wikipedia.org/wiki/List_of_ZIP_Code_prefixes as its source.
 Special thanks to https://github.com/billfienberg/zip3 for packaging the data in an easy to use way.

 ## Usage